ianozsvald/mot_pandas2_polars_dask/learnings.md

 # Questions we might ask

 * What's the mileage given first-use date?
+DONE PD
+* What's the mileage given cylinder capacity for petrol or diesel?
 * What's the mileage grouped by fuel and manufacturer?
 * What's the valuecounts for mileages?
+* which test centres have the most weird results e.g. missing mileage or cylinders or STeam fuel?
+* Does petrol/diesel/hybrid/electric distribution change over time?
+* can we predict mileage given fuel, first use date, vehicle class? test conversion to numpy format

 # Data